Bass Guitar Maintenance & Setup

 wants a Rickenbacker, it might be wiser to leave the 4001 basses

 to the collectors and the seasoned Rickenbacker bassists.
-No other

-those manufactured by the Rickenbacker International Corporation
+well as those manufactured by the Rickenbacker International Corporation

 dual truss rod adjustment nuts of a 4001.